 Under California’s heat illness prevention regulation, employers must:

 - Provide fresh, pure, suitably cool drinking water free of charge.
-You must supply each employee with at least one quart of water each hour of the work day, and encourage them to drink it.
+You must supply each employee with at least one quart of water for each hour of the work day, and encourage them to drink it.

 - Provide enough shade for workers to cool down and rest.
 Encourage workers to take five minute shade breaks throughout the day.
 They should not wait until they feel sick.

 - Have an effective written heat illness prevention plan that includes emergency response procedures.
+Cal/OSHA provides an e-tool with information on how to develop your heat illness plan.

 - Train employees and supervisors on heat illness prevention.